yavorsky/unbuilt.app/CONTRIBUTING.md

   SUPABASE_PROD_KEY=your-project-anon-key
   ```

+#### (Admin only) Pulling migrations

+**Prerequisites for production mode:**
+- You must have admin access to the project and add SUPABASE_PROD_DB_PASSWORD to your `.env.local` file

+If you need to pull migrations from production, you can use the `yarn pull-production-schema` command.
+This will:

+1. Connect to the production database
+2. Pull the latest schema
+3. Apply the schema to your local database

 #### Database Schema

 The local Supabase instance will automatically apply all migrations from the `supabase/migrations` directory.
 This ensures your local database has the correct schema structure without needing access to production credentials.